 If validation is enabled, the DFDL processor validates the number of occurrences of each member of the unordered sequence against XSD minOccurs and XSD maxOccurs.

 These checks are the same as those performed for an ordered sequence group.
-However, in an unordered sequence the checking of XSD minOccurs and XSD maxOccurs must be performed after the entire group has been parsed.
+However, in an unordered sequence the checking of XSD minOccurs and XSD maxOccurs MUST be performed after the entire group has been parsed.

 Unparsing an Unordered Sequence

 When unparsing, the behavior is exactly as if dfdl:sequenceKind is 'ordered'.
-The Infoset must be presented to the unparser in schema declaration order, and the members of the unordered sequence group are output in schema declaration order.
+The members of the unordered sequence group are output in schema declaration order.

 Floating Elements

 Elements within an ordered sequence can be designated as floating which means that they can appear in any position within the sequence.

+An ordered sequence with floating components is similar to an unordered sequence except only the floating elements may be out of order.

+Within an ordered sequence with floating components a non-floating array element must have its occurrences appearing contiguously, so any floating elements cannot appear in between occurrences of the array element.(In other words, property dfdl:floating 'yes' only makes a statement about the floating element, not about any other elements in the sequence.)